 These are some of our favorite do-it-all men's pants.
 Kudos to the drawstring adjustment on top of the traditional button-and-fly closure, which kept the Everywhere snug without the weight of a belt, making airport security a breeze.
 Factor in the ten pockets for all of your EDC gadgets, and you’re set.

-Our Gear Guy put these merino wool socks through the wringer.
+Our Gear Guy put these merino wool socks through the wringer last year.
 The result?
 They won his test of the best hiking socks.
-Check out Joe’s full review here.
+Joe Jackson wrote, "This sock did everything extremely well, but mostly it was just damn comfy."

 The Harmony is one of our Staff Picks.
 The natural rubber is among the grippiest we’ve tested, which makes it ideal for hot yoga or sweaty workout sessions.